Sexual and reproductive health: Maternal health

-LGBT+ Sexual and Reproductive Health
+LGBT+ sexual and reproductive health

 The sexual and reproductive health of LGBT+ people face challenges through issues like the ongoing HIV pandemic, binary organization of "men" and "women"'s reproductive health, alongside stigma and repression that limit LGBT+ people from accessing the healthcare they need.
 Sexual health is a state of physical, emotional, mental, and social well-being in relation to sexuality.
-It is important to not only consider the sexual/physical health of an individual but also the cultural and contextual factors that influence an individuals well-being.
-Unfortunately, the lack of competent providers and stigma attached to homosexuality have a great impact on the sexual health of the LGBTQ+ population.
+It is important to not only consider the sexual/physical health of an individual but also the cultural and contextual factors that influence an individual's well-being.
+The lack of competent providers and stigma attached to homosexuality have a great impact on the sexual health of the LGBTQ+ population.
 The LGBTQ+ population faces a number of obstacles in terms of sexual and reproductive health.
 The different stigmas and biases that come with these barriers make receiving proper care difficult.
 Some of these stigmas that follow those in the LGBTQ+ population in terms of their sexual and reproductive health are associating certain diseases, and other illnesses with this community.
 This leaves those in the LGBTQ+ population in a position that makes them vulnerable, as well as victims of a number of health disparities.
 The overall health of those in the LGBTQ+ population is determinant on sexual and reproductive health as these all make up the health of these individuals.
 Those in the LGBTQ+ community face also face discrimination from providers and insurance companies, on top of all of the other barriers and limits on access to care that they endure.
 All of these factors have led to those in the LGBTQ+ population having worse health outcomes.